michaelablanchfield/michaelablanchfield.github.io/bio.md

 		<p>I am Michaela Blanchfield, a virtual artist and game designer living in Dublin, Ireland.
 I am driven to hone my craft, master the tools of my trade, work towards the cutting-edge and succeed at ever-more ambitious projects.
 I have a keen interest in pursuing and creating 3D assets that are visually beautiful.
 I am a firm believer that ensuring the quality of both of these technical and visual elements of a project will result in a happier team and an awesome product overall.
 I am excited by the future of virtual art as it crosses over between games, movies, television and virtual reality experiences as it is enjoyed by millions of people.
 I like to work hard, be challenged, make my contribution and consistently improve my skills.
 If I can do this at your company, then I would be interested in working with you.
 I have always had a passion for the artistic and visual aspect of game development, and I always strive to bring originality into my work.
 My long-term goal is to build a successful career as a virtual artist in the games industry.</p>

 		<p>Aside from my work, I enjoy experiencing the world, whether that is
-		<a href="glep.jpg">knitting</a>
-		/ <a href="felt.jpg">felt-crafting</a> cute things, crafting miniature houses with cardboard, recording memorable dreams/nightmares into my diary, sewing miniature clothing and contemplating the very meaning of my existence in this seemingly infinite universe.
+		<a href="glep.jpg">knitting/felt-crafting</a> cute things, crafting <a href="house.jpg">miniature houses</a> with cardboard, recording memorable dreams/nightmares into my <a href="diary.jpg">diary</a>, sewing <a href="clothing.jpg">miniature clothing</a> and contemplating the very meaning of my existence in this seemingly infinite universe.
 I find that there is so much interesting stuff in the world and I am always looking for ways to learn new things.
 		</p>
 	</div>
 </section>